Teskann/razer-waver/README.md

   -d DURATION, --duration DURATION
                         Wave period in seconds.
 Default is 5.
   -D DIRECTION, --direction DIRECTION
-                        Wave direction. `LR` for right to left, `RL` for left to right.
-Default is `LR` --fps FPS             Frames per seconds of the wave.
+                        Wave direction. `LR` for left to right, `RL` for right to left.
+Default is `LR`
+  --fps FPS             Frames per seconds of the wave.
 Defaults to 24.
   -c COLUMNS, --columns COLUMNS
                         Number of columns in the keyboard.
 Default is 22.
-  -r ROWS, --rows ROWS  Number of columns in the keyboard.
+  -r ROWS, --rows ROWS  Number of rowq in the keyboard.
 Default is 6.
+  --device DEVICE       Name of the Razer device.
+Defaults to `Razer Ornata
+                        V2`.
+Please, enter the real name of the device, as it shows up in Polychromatic.
+You will probably need to fix the number of rows and columns so they fit your device, using `-r` and `-c` parameters.
+To know how many columns and rows your device has, you can create a dummy Polychromatic effect and check how many rows/columns appear in the matrix.
+Underglow should be supported with the correct values.
   -o OUTPUT, --output OUTPUT
                         Output file path.
-Default is `~/.config/polychromatic/effects/wave.json`
+Default is
+                        `~/.config/polychromatic/effects/wave.json`
 ```

 ### Examples